shinbunya/vewutils/README.md

 ## Getting Started

 To use these tools, clone the repository and install it by executing `install.sh`.
 The install script, `install.sh` is configured not to install dependent modules by `pip install` to avoid causing issues in conda environments.
+You may need to identify and install dependencies as `pyproject.toml` does not list all of dependent packages at the moment.

 ```bash
 git clone https://github.com/shinbunya/adcircutils.git